keboola/connection-docs/storage/tables/csv-files.md

 ![Screenshot -- Excel Import -- Import Wizard](/storage/tables/excel-import-3.png)

 However, using this method, Excel is not able to import new lines contained in table cells.
-If you need that, you have to use a more [complicated approach](https://stackoverflow.com/questions/2668678/importing-csv-with-line-breaks-in-excel-2007).
+If you need to do that, you have to use a more [complicated approach](https://stackoverflow.com/questions/2668678/importing-csv-with-line-breaks-in-excel-2007).